iduartgomez/tf-rs/README.md

 # TensorFlow-RS

-High level (Pythonic) API for the TensorFlow framework.
+High level (_Pythonic_) API for the TensorFlow framework.

-Under development, targetting master branch.

 ## Documentation

 ### Getting started
-Read a quick guide on how to get started at:
+Read a quick guide on how to get started [here](https://iduartgomez.github.io/tf-rs/book/index.html).

 ### API Reference
-The last compiled docs can be found at: []().
-Getting started.
+The last compiled docs for the API can be found [here](https://iduartgomez.github.io/tf-rs/doc/tf_rs/index.html).

 ## Contributting